Search for a resonance decaying into a scalar particle and a Higgs boson in the final state with two bottom quarks and two photons with 199 fb$^{-1}$ of data collected at $\sqrt{s}$=13 and 13.6 TeV with the ATLAS detector: Systematic uncertainties

 A modelling uncertainty is computed for the continuum $\gamma\gamma$+jets background, by comparing the PNN distributions evaluated with the nominal \SHERPA\ samples and the alternative \MGNLO\ sample.
-This uncertainty is computed separately for Run~2 and Run~3.
+This uncertainty is computed separately for Run~2 and Run~3 and the $b$-tagged categories.
+This uncertainty is of the order of 10-20\% in the 1 $b$-tagged category, and of the order of a few tens of percent in the 2 $b$-tagged category, with a few values up to 80\%.
 The normalisation of the $\gamma\gamma$+jets background is determined by matching the background prediction to data in the CR, so systematic uncertainties for this process only affect the PNN shape.
 Because the same normalisation factor is applied in both the CR and SR, an uncertainty is assigned to account for possible mismodelling in the extrapolation from CR to SR\@.
 This is computed as the sum of the theory uncertainties in the SR/CR ratio and amounts to 1.3\% (0.3\%) for the 2 $b$-tagged (1 $b$-tagged) categories.

 A shape uncertainty associated with the event-by-event linear correction of the \yy+jets background PNN shape is applied, based on \mbbyystar (\mbyystar) in the 2 $b$-tagged (1 $b$-tagged) category.
 This shape uncertainty reflects the uncertainty affecting the linear fit parameters.
-Its impact on the results is found to be up to approximately 2\%.
+It is of the order of a few percent for most of the mass range, up to 15\% for \mX\ around 1000~\GeV, and its impact on the results is found to be up to approximately 2\%.

 In the case of the signal PNN distribution obtained by the interpolation procedure described in Section~\ref{sec:analysis_strategy_interpolation}, an additional uncertainty in the shape is computed, coming from varying the parameters of the Bukin probabilities by their uncertainties.
 A closure test is performed to assess a global uncertainty in the yields of the interpolated points: each simulated mass point is removed one by one from the grid used for the Delaunay triangulation and the resulting interpolated yield is compared with the actual yield.
 This results in uncertainties of 4\% and 5\%, computed separately for the Run-2 and Run-3 data-taking periods, respectively.